Olive oil is oil derived from olive trees. The olive tree is a part of the Oleaceae family of flowering plants.

 - 14 grams of fat, 9.8 grams of which are monounsaturated (Source)

-The health benefits of olive oil are abundant.
-Certain regional diets that are high in olive oil consumption are evidence of olive oil’s healthy properties.
+The health benefits are abundant.
+Certain regional diets that are high in olive oil consumption are evidence of its healthy properties.

 The so-called Mediterranean diet is one such regional diet.
 This diet, high in healthy fats and oils, is typical within Southern Europe and the Mediterranean coast.